How the New Google My Business Messaging Feature is Impacting SEO

 So, what does SEO have to do with all this?

 You should be implementing SEO strategies for your website already, as it’s critical to getting you found online.
 But it’s not enough to be found: you need to be appearing on page one of Google and that takes time, money and a lot of work.
 Strategic use of keywords within your content is one way to get there, but you’ll also need to secure quality links and ensure any technical fixes are sorted, among a host of other optimization techniques.
+One aspect which people often get wrong is hosting.
+As per standard practice, you should be hosting your site on a web server which is located in that area.
+E.g. when building a site focused at a UK audience, you should ideally be hosting in the UK.
+You should also be carrying out your own research on what hosting providers are best, in regards to speed, support, pricing etc. A good first step would be to look for sites such as Hosting Foundry which review a range of these hosting providers.

 Optimizing for local search is also critical especially when it comes to Google My Business.
 People can’t find you if your information is unclear, muddled or different in any way across all platforms.
 When your business has a local element, you must also optimize your mobile content for local search, including standardizing your name, address, and phone number in business listings, and including your city and state name in your website’s metadata, says Moz.